RecipesLearn

 The Half Without the Starch: The breast on this half achieved a golden color that people find desirable.
 All parts of the chicken had crispy skin – breast, wings, and thighs/drums.

-To reiterate, the people recommending the baking powder likely do so because it sets up fast and browns.
+People recommending baking powder for whole chicken do so because it sets up fast and browns.
 However, this doesn’t change my decision; I know what baking powder tastes like on Chicken skin and it tastes like sandpaper.

 In the competition barbecue world, something these folks focus on is “bite through skin.”